WebAssembly/design/AstSemantics.md

 signatures and are added to the same function table and are thus also callable via `call_direct`.

 Indirect calls may be made to a value of function-pointer type.
-A function- pointer value may be obtained for a given function as specified by its index in the function table.
+A function-pointer value may be obtained for a given function as specified by its index in the function table.

   * `call_indirect`: call function indirectly